Postdoctoral Awards

 The Banting Postdoctoral Fellowships program is unique in its emphasis on the synergy of research goals and projects between the following:

-- Applicant – individual merit and potential to launch a successful research-intensive career
+• Applicant – individual merit and potential to launch a successful research-intensive career

-- Host Institution – commitment to the research program and alignment with the institution’s strategic priorities
+• Host Institution – commitment to the research program and alignment with the institution’s strategic priorities

 China Scholarship Council: Scholarships

-In partnership with the University of Toronto (U of T), the China Scholarship Council (CSC) offers scholarships to outstanding Chinese students who will pursue doctoral or postdoctoral studies at U of T under the established collaborative program: China Scholarship Council – University of Toronto Joint Funding Program.
+In partnership with the University of Toronto (U of T), the China Scholarship Council (CSC) offers scholarships to outstanding Chinese students who will pursue doctoral studies at U of T under the established collaborative program: China Scholarship Council – University of Toronto Joint Funding Program.

 The CSC aims to fund in its annual competition:

-- 20 Chinese students for U of T’s PhD program for up to 48 months
+• 15 Chinese students for U of T’s PhD program for up to 48 months

 John Charles Polanyi Prizes

 To honour the achievement of John Charles Polanyi, recipient of the 1986 Nobel Prize in Chemistry, the Ontario Government established a fund to award John Charles Polanyi Prizes annually to up to five outstanding researchers or scholars who are in the early stages of their careers and at Ontario universities.
-The prizes, each which is valued at $20,000, will be conferred in the Fall of 2024.
+The prizes, each which is valued at $20,000, will be conferred in the Fall of 2025.
 They are available in the areas of Physics, Chemistry, Physiology or Medicine, Literature, and Economic Science, broadly defined.

 The John Charles Polanyi Prize is a prestigious award and the University of Toronto is well represented on the list of prize winners.
 It is our aim to remain successful in this competition and we continue to encourage graduate units to nominate their strongest, eligible candidates.